-While we were chatting about the similarities and differences between Christmas and Hanukkah (I’d gladly trade lumps of coal for chocolate gelt!), she told me that in Jerusalem, where she’s gone a couple times to visit her relatives, the Old City is split into four quarters connected by ancient gates: Jewish, Muslim, Armenian, and Christian.
-All four cultures live on the same streets in the same walled city, but pray to different gods, speak different languages, eat different foods, follow different holidays on different calendars, and are governed by different laws!
-And despite their vast differences in culture and history, they equally respect and accommodate each other’s customs.
+While we were chatting about the similarities and differences between Christmas and Hanukkah, she told me that in Jerusalem, where she’s gone a couple times to visit her relatives, the Old City is split into four quarters — Jewish, Muslim, Armenian, and Christian — but despite their differences, they equally respect and accommodate each other’s customs.

-At its core, the holiday season amplifies everything that makes us different, but the warm spirit of the season forges commonalities and good faith, and brings out the best qualities of humanity: brotherhood, kindness, compassion, respect, and generosity, regardless of which god you pray to or which calendar you follow.
+At its core, the holiday season amplifies everything that makes us different, but the warm spirit of the season forges commonalities and good faith, and brings out the best qualities of humanity: kindness, compassion, respect, and generosity.

 Holidays are about making time for family and friends, near and dear, and respecting the customs and beliefs of everyone, regardless of religion, race, or land.